RubyLane/parse_args/doc/parse_args.md

 **-all**
 :   Collect all the instances of this argument as a list, rather than the default
     behaviour of using the last instance as the value.

+**-end**
+:   Treat the remaining arguments as if **\-\-** directly followed this option - that
+    is: all words in *args* after those consumed by the current option are treated as positional arguments.

 # EXAMPLES